Driving an AI-powered future, we use machine learning translation in this website.

 A follow-up 2018 survey that probed to a deeper 4 meters behind the walls by the University of Turin in Italy also found no void spaces indicating no hidden room or corridors exist.

-See more archaeological investigations with advanced data analysis on our Inspection Space.
+See more archaeological investigations with advanced data analysis on our Tech Hub.

 Related content